A picturesque stroll through the Bernese countryside

 Emerging from this quaint wood, the Via Jacobi finds the tarmac at the hamlet of Riederen.

-Section 2: Near the lake Thun and the Kander River.
+Section 2: Near the Lake Thun and the Kander River

 Overview of the route’s challenges: The route presents no difficulties, with the exception of a somewhat steep climb when crossing the Kander.

 Riederen, nestled like a jewel upon the hill, unveils its splendid houses.
-Among these, a guesthouse rises majestically, in perfect harmony with stone and wood, a tribute to traditional craftsmanship.
+Among these, a mansion rises majestically, in perfect harmony with stone and wood, a tribute to traditional craftsmanship.
 The eloquent stones and woodwork seem as though sculpted by nature’s benevolent hand, their captivating charm reflecting the soul of this quaint hamlet.

 The Via Jacobi, a faithful companion to pilgrims, veers off the main road, gracefully dipping through fields towards the railway, presenting a constantly changing tableau of nature where fields blend into the endless horizon.